jonaprieto/flask-ponywhoosh/README.rst

 ================
 |PyPI Package latest release| |Test|

-Install the package, import it and start adding what fields of your models in your database you want to search.
-We included some templates for the search engine.
+Get a search engine in your flask application using Pony ORM and Whoosh. the database you want to search.
+We included some templates to render the search engine in your flask application.

 Install
 -------

-The easiest way:

 .. code:: bash